Bealby/grandpas-pocket-watch-shop/README.md

   in the contact form to highlight the send functionalities for better UI.

 - Once an email is submitted the user is redirected to a success page and an info window pops up to confirm that the email is sent.
+  An email will be recieved by the owner which will include the user's `Full Name` and `Email` in order for the owner to respond.

 - A 'Keep Shopping' link is also provided in the success page to enable users to navigate away from the contact page.